Looking to get the whole family on the slopes? From Austria to Andorra, here are some of the best family-friendly ski resorts that we could find.

 Nestled high up in the Ötztal Alps of Tyrol, Austria, Obergurgl offers some of the finest conditions for beginner skiers in all of Europe.
-With slopes lying between 1,795m and 3,080m in elevation, this is one of the highest resorts in Europe and boasts the longest ski season of any non-glacier resort on the continent.
+With slopes lying between 1,795m and 3,080m in elevation, this is one of the highest resorts in Europe and boasts the longest ski season of any non-glacier resort on the continent, with the height affording it an exceptionally snow-sure status.
 For parents, the good news is there isn’t just one, but two children’s areas and each one has an outdoor zone (for good weather) and an indoor ski kindergarten (for bad weather) respectively.

-The nearest airport is Innsbruck (96km) and the nearest train station is Ötz (40km).
+The nearest airport is Innsbruck (97km) and the nearest train station is Ötztal Bahnhof (52km).

 Click here for info on hotels, après-ski and eating out in Obergurgl, Austria.

-The secret is now out – Andorra boasts the best Pyrenean ski slopes yet offers very cheap skiing holiday resorts.
+The secret is now out – Andorra boasts some of the best Pyrenean ski slopes around, as well as some very competitively priced skiing holiday resorts.
 Arinsal is part of the Vallnord ski resort and has a strong reputation for offering family-friendly skiing on wide, sunny slopes.
-There is a baby club (for 1-4 years old), a snow garden (for 4-8 years old), as well as ski school (for 4-15 years old) and snowboard school (for 10-15 years old).
-Children under six also get a free lift pass.
+The ski school in particular has a reputation as one of the best around, and whether you’re familiar with skiing or have never put a set of skis on before, you’ll be zipping down the gently curving slopes in no time.
+There is also a baby club (for 1-4 years old), a snow garden (for 4-8 years old), as well as ski school (for 4-15 years old) and snowboard school (for 10-15 years old) with children under six getting a free lift pass.

 Click here for info on hotels, après-ski and eating out in Arinsal, Andorra.

 Morzine and Avoriaz are two neighbouring resorts in the Portes du Soleil area in France.
 The two resorts are linked by lifts and an ultra-modern giant gondola, giving visitors a vast choice of terrain suiting beginners, intermediates and experts.
-While there are several childcare facilities in Morzine, Avoriaz is totally big on kids and has a complete ski area dedicated to children with more than 100 instructors and supervisors available to teach young skiers – the team has developed an original teaching method based on the use of games and cartoon characters.
+Morzine sits at a lower altitude than Avoris (only 1000m), meaning that it offers plenty of off-slope activities for when you’re worn out for the day.
+Avoriaz on the other hand sits at 1800m and offers slopes of various difficulties with a complete ski area dedicated to children.
+There are more than 100 instructors and supervisors available there to teach young skiers, and the team has developed an original teaching method based on the use of games and cartoon characters.

-For Avoriaz, the nearest airport is Geneva (102km) and the nearest train station is Cluses (36km).
+For Avoriaz, the nearest airport is Geneva (102km) and the nearest train station is Cluses (42km).

 Click here for info on hotels, après-ski and eating out in Morzine-Avoriaz, France.

-For mixed family parties of skiers and non-skiers looking for a tranquil and traditional Swiss setting, Wengen delivers.
-This car-free oasis can be reached by train from Lauterbrunnen and the journey time is only 15 minutes.
-Once there, the children can play without having to worry about cars and there is also a snowgarden with magic carpet lifts in the village.
-For non-skiers, there are lovely snowshoe trails, as well as an ice rink and curling facilities.
+Not too fussed about the slopes?
+If you’re looking for a more tranquil and traditional Swiss setting, Wengen delivers.
+This stunning resort can be reached by train from Lauterbrunnen and the journey time is only 15 minutes.
+These aren’t your average metro tubes either, but wonderfully old-fashioned carriages that allow for some truly breathtaking views as they wind around the mountains.
+Once there, the children can literally play in the streets (there are no cars up here), and there is also a snowgarden with magic carpet lifts in the village.
+For other winter sport enthusiasts, there are some pretty snowshoe trails, as well as an ice rink and curling facilities.

 Click here for info on hotels, après-ski and eating out in Wengen, Switzerland.